Menu

 \usepackage[shorthands=off,english]{babel}

 statement from the set-up file.
-The desired language gets added after the english babel option.
+The desired language gets added after the english babel option in the intermediate .tex file.
 Hence it will become the "start" language used for the slides.

 However: The table of contents will always read "Outline".